-Now over the years, there has been many text editors created, but only few have stayed and improved over the years.
-Atom.io right now is used by all my programmer friends and myself include.
+Now over the years, there have been many text editors, but only a few have stayed and improved over the years.
+Atom.io right now is used by all my programmer friends, myself include.

-If you want to use the best WYSIWYG HTML editor, that will save 10x time when coding or doing any editing use – Atom.
+If you want to use the best WYSIWYG HTML editor, that will save 10x the time when coding use Atom.
 Just try it, you’ll thank me later.
-Oh and watch their demo video, it’s super cool as well.
+Oh, and watch their demo video below.
+It’s super cool as well.
 Best of all..
 Atom.io is free and it’s made by Github..:)

-Another honourable mention goes to Coda, super cool text editor for Mac users.
+Another honorable mention goes to Coda, a super cool text editor for Mac users.
 It’s pixel-perfect and beautiful, but it does cost $99 to use it.
 I’ll stick with Atom for now!

 NicEdit is an alternative to some of the larger, more complex WYSIWYG editors out there, with its small download size.
 It boasts many of the expected editor features and easily integrates into your site.

 CKeditor is the new FCKEditor that proved to be the market leader previously.
 It builds from that, and aims to fix what FCKEditor got wrong.
-The result is a high performance WYSIWYG editor that offers editing features comparable to MSWord and Open Office.
+The result is a high performance and one of the best WYSIWYG HTML editors that offers editing features comparable to MSWord and Open Office.

 The YUI Rich Text Editor is a UI control from Yahoo that turns textarea’s into fully functioning WYSIWYG editors.
 It comes in several different versions of varying features and complexity, but still manages to achieve a great user experience without a plethora of buttons crowding the interface.